sedostheatre/sedos.co.uk/input/events/ophelia-thinks-harder-auditions.md

 **Diversity and inclusion**

 Sedos seeks to build and sustain a membership that is reflective of the diverse communities within London.
 We actively encourage performers to audition for the roles which best suit their skills.
-In the instance where any roles require specific characteristics, we will be clear about this in audition notices.
-For all others, we are open to diverse casting and we are excited to see what you can bring to the role.
+Where any roles require specific characteristics, this is set out in the audition notice.
+For all other roles, we are open to and encourage diverse casting and we are excited to see what you can bring to the role.